ansible/ansible/docs/docsite/rst/vmware/index.rst

 .. _vmware_ansible:

 ******************
-Ansible for VMWare
+Ansible for VMW\ware
 ******************

-Welcome to the Ansible for VMWare Guide!
+Welcome to the Ansible for VMware Guide!
+This is a set of placeholder docs to be filled in.

-The purpose of this guide is to teach you everything you need to know about using Ansible with VMWare.
+The purpose of this guide is to teach you everything you need to know about using Ansible with VMware.

 To get started, please select one of the following topics.